Just after graduation is the absolute perfect time to teach abroad. I should know, because I did it myself.

 Japan can be a pretty pricey place to visit, so teaching abroad for a year or more may be your perfect opportunity to explore Japan's mix of tradition and modernity firsthand.
-Japan's famous JET program is the most popular choice for recent college grads, however, companies like AEON and ECC are also always looking for teaching staff.
+Japan's famous JET program is the most popular choice for recent college grads, however, companies like AEON are also always looking for teaching staff.

 Tokyo, Osaka, and Nagoya are where a large proportion of foreign teachers base themselves, however, the job market in these cities is competitive -- but teaching salaries in Japan are worth competing for.
 If you are willing to be flexible you will find a huge range of opportunities all over the country.
 Can you imagine teaching abroad on a small Japanese island?
 There are so many opportunities in Japan it's hard to know where to start.